Smart Kitchen Gadgets for Cooking

 BoopingBurrito · 2 years ago

 I think a lot of it is because she has a very strong personality, that is definitely designed for tiktok - short vids so everything needs to be done big.
 That grates on some people.
+And also the loud and repeated calls to have her replace James annoy a lot of people and cause some backlash.

 B